Chapter 3

 “Very well, sir, but I don’t need to scan your biometrics to know how tightly wound you’ve become.”

-“You know what the problem is with you robots?” he asks, his voice laced with bitterness.
+“You know what the problem is with you robots?” he asks, voice laced bitterness.
 “You can’t lie.”

 “You are correct, sir.
 We are programmed, to be honest at all times.
 It is one of our core directives.”

-Adam lets out a humorless laugh.
-His mind flashes to the past—to the moment when an android’s honesty had shattered his world.
+A bitter scoff escapes him.
+His mind flashes back—to when an android’s honesty shattered his world.

 “Yeah, that’s the issue.
-Sometimes, truth can be more dangerous than a lie.”
+Sometimes, the truth is more deadly than a lie.”

 Tartar’s eyes flicker.